Gutwirth, S., Leenes, R., de Hert, P., Poullet, Y. (Eds.)

 You can pay for Springer eBooks with Visa, Mastercard, American Express or Paypal.

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

 Timely interdisciplinary book on current developments in ICT and privacy/data protection

-Daring and prospective approaches at the very moment of the revision of the Data Protection Directive
+Puts forward daring and prospective approaches co-inciding with the revision of the Data Protection Directive

-Inspires and interest all stakeholders in the privacy & ICT field
+Broad interdisciplinary thrust makes this volume of interest to all stakeholders in the privacy & ICT fields

 Content Level »Research

 Keywords »Computers Reading Our Minds? - Data Protection - Data Protection’s Identity Crisis - Enhanced Privacy Leadership - Personal Information Collection - Privacy Protection - Privacy Protection in Mobile Sensing Applications - Privacy by Design - Smart Metering in Europe? - Social Networks And Online Mass Media - Surveillance Data for Administrative Purposes - The Internet as Surveilled Workplayplace